jcarlos-prieto/niliBOX/resources/API.md

 ## QML controls
 These controls extend the functionality of the standard QtQuick controls to make them adjust to the theme selected in the core application.
 The purpose is to provide a consistent look and feel between the core application and the modules.<br>
 All these controls add a new property called `name` which connects with the theme definitions.
-For instance, if a control is given `name: mybutton` and the theme definition file contains `mybutton.image = myicon.png`, then mybutton will show the icon myicon.<br>
+For instance, if a control is given `name: "mybutton"` and the theme definition file contains `mybutton.image = myicon.png`, then mybutton will show the icon myicon.<br>
 The appearence of these controls is modified by theme attributes which are listed here for each control.
 <table>
 <tr>